kris098e/5th_term/5th_term/formal_languages_data_processing/2_CLI_data_formats.md

 - gawk
 - sort
 - uniq
+	- Used after sorting as it is inefficient
 - tr
+	- translates characters into another character.
+Is not line oriented
+	- can also delete specific characters
 - cut
+	- cut out some columns
 - paste
+	- Merge lines of files, i.e using 2 or more files
 - join
+	- join lines on common field in 2 files
+	- Like natural join in databases
 - head/tail
+	- output first/last lines in file
 ## grep
 using `-E` interprets  special characters without using escape on it use `^` to negate the expression, but has to be inside of a special operator